wasp-lang/wasp/web/docs/general/cli.md

     start                 Runs Wasp app in development mode, watching for file changes. start db              Starts managed development database for you. db <db-cmd> [args]    Executes a database command.
-Run 'wasp db' for more info. clean                 Deletes all generated code and other cached artifacts.
+Run 'wasp db' for more info. clean                 Deletes all generated code, all cached artifacts, and the node_modules dir.
                           Wasp equivalent of 'have you tried closing and opening it again?'. build                 Generates full web app code, ready for deployment.
 Use when deploying or ejecting. deploy                Deploys your Wasp app to cloud hosting providers.